-Around 7 officers will be appointed as Polling Area Managers with responsibility for overseeing the operation of about 11 polling places each.
-These officers will visit each polling place several times on polling day to ensure procedures are being followed, to assist OICs in resolving any concerns and to supply additional polling material if necessary.
-The Polling Area Managers will also be monitoring the implementation of the ban on canvassing within 100 metres of polling places.
+Officers will be appointed as Polling Area Managers, with responsibility for reviewing the operation of a number of polling places each.
+These officers will visit each polling place at least twice on election day to ensure procedures are being followed, review the functioning of the polling place and to assist OICs in resolving any concerns, particularly the implementation of the ban on canvassing within 100 metres of polling places.